You’ll specifically use this article in Step 3 of The 8 Steps to Financial Freedom. However, it’s beneficial to review it in all steps.

 We all have them.

-You know, those bad spending habits that break your budget on a monthly basis.
+You know, those bad spending habits that break your spending plan on a monthly basis.

 It could be that you like to shop for shoes.